-If you or your dependents are covered for Extended Health Care or Dental Care under this plan and another plan, our benefits will be coordinated with the other plan following insurance industry standards.
+If you or your dependents are covered for Extended Health Care under this plan and another plan, our benefits will be coordinated with the other plan following insurance industry standards.
 These standards determine which plan you should claim from first.